ferdyanata/rest-api-mean/README.md

-# REST API Project with MEN
+# REST API Project with MERN stack
-Creating a REST API using the MEAN stack
+Creating a REST API using the MERN stack

 # How to run
 Run MongoDB by entering "C:\Program Files\MongoDB\Server\version number\bin\mongod.exe" in the CLI including the quotes.